SuzanneNL/star-trail-photography/testing.md

 ### Add Image
 - After logging in or signing up, go to the gallery.
 An 'add your image' button is visible.
 Click on the button.
-- A user is directed to the add image page.
+- A user is redirected to the add image page.
 - All fields need to meet requirements, or the form will give a warning as in the log in and sign up forms.
 - All fields except the descriptions need to be filled in.
 Otherwise the form cannot be submitted.
-- After submitting a correctly filled out form, the user is directed to the gallery.
+- After submitting a correctly filled out form, the user is redirected to the gallery.
 A green flash message is visible: 'Thank you.
 Your image has been added to the gallery!'.
 In the database, a new image has been added.
 The displayed number of images in the gallery is updated with one extra.
 The image has been added to the gallery, at the bottom.
 It will also have been added to the profile page.

 ### Edit Image
 - A user can see an edit button under his own images.
-After clicking on this, a user is directed to the edit image page.
+After clicking on this, a user is redirected to the edit image page.
 - All fields are filled in with the current value.
 When updating fields, they need to meet requirements, or the form will give a warning as in the log in and sign up forms.
 - All fields except the descriptions need to be filled in.
 Otherwise the form cannot be submitted.
-- After submitting a correctly filled out form, he is directed back to the gallery or the profile page, depending on where he clicked on the edit button.
+- After submitting a correctly filled out form, he is redirected back to the gallery or the profile page, depending on where he clicked on the edit button.
 A green flash message is visible: 'Your image has successfully been updated!'.
 In the database, the information has been updated.
 When looking in the gallery and profile page, one sees that the image has been updated.

 ### Delete Image
 - A user can see a delete button under his own image.
 After clicking on this, a modal pops up: 'Are you sure you want to delete this image?'
 - After clicking on cancel, the modal closes.
-- After confirming his decision to delete the image, he is directed to the gallery or the profile page, depending on where he clicked on the delete button.
+- After confirming his decision to delete the image, he is redirected to the gallery or the profile page, depending on where he clicked on the delete button.
 A green flash message is visible: 'Your image has been removed'.
 In the database, the image has been deleted.
 Therefore, the image has been deleted from the gallery and from the profile page.

 ### Search Image
 - At the top of the gallery is a search bar.
 It can search the fields title, user and description.